Disgruntled/AWSpermissionChecker/readme.md

 ### Permissions for the lambda function

-By chance, the default rdk entitlement creasted for lambfa functions is almost perfectly least privileged.
+By chance, the default rdk entitlement creasted for lambda functions is almost perfectly least privileged.
 It will use the below, except with STS:AssumeRole on resource *, which is actually something we'd consider a risky entitlement.
 This IAM policy is sufficient for the rule to run, and with no further intervention you'll get the below policy with sts:assumerole * attached as an inline-policy to your lambda role.

 Some release down the road will use support creating this as a managed policy and handle it for you.